johnsondnz/hugo-blog/content/study-notes/switching-stp.md

 ---

 ## Todo
-Split this into respective STP docs.
+* Split this into respective STP docs.
+* Tidy this up, alot

 ## CST, PVST+, MST
 * __CST__: Common spanning-tree.
 All VLANs in the same instance.
 One switch handles all traffic.